-Learn how to make my Pain Perdu Recipe the “Original” French Toast.
-An easy recipe for a delicious breakfast treat that will put any stale bread to good use!
+Learn how to make my Pain Perdu Recipe the "Original" French Toast.
+An easy breakfast recipe for a delicious treat that will put any stale bread to good use!
 And the best part is you probably have all the ingredients you need already on hand!

 What are the ingredients of Le Pain Perdu?